fluxcd/terraform-provider-flux/docs/index.md

 ---
 layout: ""
-page_title: "Provider: fluxv2"
+page_title: "Provider: flux"
 description: |-
-  The fluxv2 provider provides a way to bootstrap fluxv2 into a kubernetes cluster using terraform.
+  The flux provider provides a way to bootstrap flux into a kubernetes cluster using terraform.
 ---

 # Flux Provider

-The flux provider provides datasources to generate installation and gitsource manifest for fluxv2.
+The flux provider provides datasources to generate installation and gitsource manifest for flux.

 ## Example Usage